Skip to content

 gzip

 The gzip command can be used to compress single files.
-Add the -# replacing # with a number 1-9, for setting the compression level.
+Add the -# replacing # with a number 1-9, for setting the compression level. gzip is natively single-threaded, but a multi-threaded implementation called pigz exists.

 tar